rustfs/docs.rustfs.com/docs/features/baremetal/index.md

 ---
-title: "Bare Metal and Virtualized Deployment Supporting Windows/Linux"
+title: "Bare Metal and Virtualized Deployment"
-description: "Open source, S3-compatible, enterprise-hardened, and extremely fast."
+description: "Open source, S3-compatible, and enterprise-hardened."
 ---

-# Bare Metal and Virtualized Deployment Supporting Windows/Linux
+# Bare Metal and Virtualized Deployment

-Open source, S3-compatible, enterprise-hardened, and extremely fast.
+Open source, S3-compatible, and enterprise-hardened.

 RustFS is a high-performance distributed object storage system.
-It is software-defined, runs on industry-standard hardware, and is 100% open source with Apache V2.0 as the primary open source license.
+It is software-defined, runs on industry-standard hardware, and is 100% open source (Apache V2.0).

-What makes RustFS different is that it was designed from the ground up to be the standard for private cloud/hybrid cloud object storage.
-Because RustFS is built specifically to serve objects only, the single-layer architecture can achieve all necessary functionality without compromising performance.
-The result is a cloud-native object server that is simultaneously high-performance, scalable, and lightweight.
+RustFS is designed for private/hybrid cloud object storage.
+Its single-layer architecture achieves all necessary functionality without compromising performance.
+RustFS is high-performance, scalable, and lightweight.

-While RustFS excels in traditional object storage use cases such as secondary storage, disaster recovery, and archiving, it stands out in overcoming challenges related to machine learning, analytics, and cloud-native application workloads.
+RustFS supports traditional use cases (secondary storage, disaster recovery, archiving) and modern workloads (machine learning, analytics, cloud-native applications).

 ## Core Features

 ### Erasure Coding

-RustFS uses inline erasure coding written in assembly code for each object to protect data while providing the highest possible performance.
+RustFS uses inline erasure coding to protect data while providing high performance.
 RustFS uses Reed-Solomon codes to stripe objects into data and parity blocks with user-configurable redundancy levels.
-RustFS's erasure coding performs repairs at the object level and can independently repair multiple objects.

-With maximum parity of N/2, RustFS's implementation can ensure uninterrupted read and write operations using only ((N/2)+1) operational drives in deployment.
-For example, in a 12-drive setup, RustFS shards objects between 6 data drives and 6 parity drives, and can reliably write new objects or rebuild existing objects with only 7 drives remaining in deployment.
+With maximum parity of N/2, RustFS can ensure uninterrupted read and write operations using only ((N/2)+1) operational drives.
+For example, in a 12-drive setup (6 data + 6 parity), RustFS can reliably write new objects or rebuild existing objects with only 7 drives remaining.

 ![Erasure Coding](./images/sec2-1.png)

 ### Bitrot Protection

-Silent data corruption or bitrot is a serious problem facing disk drives, causing data to be corrupted without user awareness.
-The causes are multiple (drive aging, current spikes, disk firmware errors, phantom writes, misdirected reads/writes, driver errors, accidental overwrites), but the result is the same - data corruption.

-RustFS's optimized implementation of the HighwayHash algorithm ensures it never reads corrupted data - it can catch and repair corrupted objects instantly.
-By calculating hashes on READ and verifying them on WRITE from application, network to memory/drive, it ensures end-to-end integrity.
-The implementation is designed for speed and can achieve hash speeds exceeding 10 GB/s on a single core on Intel CPUs.
+Bitrot (silent data corruption) is a serious problem for disk drives.
+RustFS uses HighwayHash to detect and repair corrupted data.
+By calculating hashes on READ and verifying them on WRITE, it ensures end-to-end integrity.
+The implementation achieves hash speeds exceeding 10 GB/s on a single core.

 ![Bitrot Protection](./images/sec2-2.png)

 ### Server-Side Encryption

-Encrypting data in flight is one thing; protecting data at rest is another.
-RustFS supports multiple sophisticated server-side encryption schemes to protect data - regardless of where the data resides.
-RustFS's approach ensures confidentiality, integrity, and authenticity with negligible performance overhead.
-Server-side and client-side encryption are supported using AES-256-GCM, ChaCha20-Poly1305, and AES-CBC.
+RustFS supports multiple server-side encryption schemes to protect data at rest.
+RustFS ensures confidentiality, integrity, and authenticity with negligible performance overhead.
+Supported algorithms include AES-256-GCM, ChaCha20-Poly1305, and AES-CBC.

 Encrypted objects are tamper-proof using AEAD server-side encryption.
-Additionally, RustFS is compatible and tested with all common key management solutions (such as HashiCorp Vault).
-RustFS uses Key Management System (KMS) to support SSE-S3.
+RustFS is compatible with common key management solutions (e.g., HashiCorp Vault) and uses KMS to support SSE-S3.

 If a client requests SSE-S3 or auto-encryption is enabled, the RustFS server encrypts each object with a unique object key protected by a master key managed by KMS.
-Given the extremely low overhead, auto-encryption can be enabled for every application and instance.

 ![Server-Side Encryption](./images/sec2-3.png)